Find out more about TYME bank

 A “Good friends” profile is suitable for those customers that have their residential address captured.
 It increases transaction limits even more while offering 6%-10% interest on savings.

 - Sending Money

 - Card swipes

 - Overdraft (coming soon)

-Besides the transactional account, money transfer service and savings accounts, the bank plans to introduce credit cards, unsecured loans and some other services provided via a third-party partner.
+Besides the transactional account, money transfer service and savings accounts, the bank plan to introduce credit cards, unsecured loans, and some other services provided via a third-party partner.